promises-aplus/promises-tests/README.md

 ### Adapters

 In order to test your promise library, you must expose a very minimal adapter interface.
-These are written as Node.js modules with a few well-known exports:
+These are written as Node.js modules with a single export:

-- `fulfilled(value)`: creates a promise that is already fulfilled with `value`.
-- `rejected(reason)`: creates a promise that is already rejected with `reason`.
 - `pending()`: creates a tuple consisting of `{ promise, fulfill, reject }`:
   - `promise` is a promise object that is currently in the pending state.
   - `fulfill(value)` moves the promise from the pending state to a fulfilled state, with fulfillment value `value`.
   - `reject(reason)` moves the promise from the pending state to the rejected state, with rejection reason `reason`.

+Your adapter *may* additionally provide the following two exports, if your promise library provides specialized/optimized implementations.

+- `fulfilled(value)`: creates a promise that is already fulfilled with `value`.
+- `rejected(reason)`: creates a promise that is already rejected with `reason`.

+Default implementations of `fulfilled` and/or `rejected` (which rely on `pending`) will be used if your adapter doesn't provide them.

 ### From the CLI